vodquang96/django-anymail/docs/esps/sparkpost.rst

   (SparkPost's "recipient tags" are not available for tagging *messages*.
   They're associated with individual *addresses* in stored recipient lists.)

+**Envelope sender may use domain only**
+  Anymail's :attr:`~anymail.message.AnymailMessage.envelope_sender` is used to populate SparkPost's `'return_path'` parameter.
+Anymail supplies the full email address, but depending on your SparkPost configuration, SparkPost may use only the domain portion and substitute its own encoded mailbox before the @.

 .. _sparkpost-templates: